pub struct JoinHashMap<K: HashKey, S: StateStore, E: JoinEncoding> {

 fn relabel_debug_1( self, relabel_threshold: MetricLevel, ) -> RelabeledMetricVec<M>

-with metric_level
+RelabeledMetricVec::with_metric_level_relabel_n] with metric_level set to

-set to 1.§impl<T> Pipe for Twhere
+MetricLevel::Debug and relabel_num set to 1.§impl<T> Pipe for Twhere

 T: ?Sized,